mmalecki/img2html/README.md

 HTML will be written to stdout, so you may want to redirect it to some file to avoid flooding your terminal.

+When -c (`ruby img2html.rb path-to-image -c`) is supplied after file path, "compression" is enabled (few pixels with same color in a row are rendered with `width`).